Education Visa Thailand | Requirements, Extensions & Chiang Mai Help

 Common Mistakes with Thailand Education Visas

-These are the issues we see most often — and most of them are avoidable with proper preparation.
+These are the issues the live page calls out most clearly, and they are usually avoidable with proper preparation.

 Choosing a school without confirming its immigration support capacity